slavrd/hello-dotnet-mvc/README.md

 ## Run the project

 * to compile the project to a library - `dotnet publish`
-* to start the web server with the application - `dotnet bin/Debug/netcoreapp2.1/publish/hello-netcore-mvc.dll &`
+* to start the web server with the application - `dotnet bin/Debug/netcoreapp2.1/publish/hello-netcore-mvc.dll --urls http://0.0.0.0:5000 &`

 The web server will be listening for http requests on `port 5000`.
 You can access it from the host and guest machines by making an http request to `http://localhost:5000`